dani-f/SR2_News_Mining/README.md

 ## Structure
 Data are first scraped with R/get_data.R, then saved as a .csv or .Rdata file.
 Data exploration and visualizations are created within analysis.md (generated from within RStudio by analysis.Rmd).

-## Perspective
+## Perspective and Contribution
-This project can be a tool for anyone who wants to start analysing news formats.
+This project can be a tool for anyone who wants to start analyzing news formats.
 It could be extended for comparison with other cultural channels and examine differences between them.
 The analysis could also be extended sharpening the insights obtained about SR2.
 There is a lot of potential and it is currently a work in progress.
 As I create it, the code here is updated.
 This openness also allows users to contribute or to use it as a starting point for their own analysis if they wish.

 ## Software
 - R (version 3.6.2)